This post was updated on 13 November 2018 to include updated information.

 It comes as no surprise to us that a miles card would deliver slightly better cash spent to benefit value, since miles are more restrictive in terms of what you can use them for compared to getting cash.

 At the same time, how valuable miles would be also depends on the flights that you are using them for.
-For example, a flight redeemed using miles to Japan through Singapore Airlines on two separate days can have varying dollar value, even though they cost the same in terms of miles.
+For example, a flight redeemed using miles to Japan through Singapore Airlines on two separate days can have varying dollar value, even though they cost the same in terms of miles that are required for redemption.

-At the end of the day, if you are someone who will travel at least once every two years for a holiday, using a miles card like the Citibank PremierMiles Card would make the most financial sense, especially if you know how to choose your flights well.
+At the end of the day, if you are someone who will travel at least once every two years for a holiday, using a miles card like the Citibank PremierMiles Card would make more financial sense, especially if you know how to choose your flights well.

 If you are someone who may not travel often, maximising your cashback return through a card like the Standard Chartered Unlimited Card will be a sensible choice, since you are enjoying definite cash savings for every purchase you make.

-Regardless of whether you prefer a Miles card or a Cashback card, paying with a credit card is going to be better than paying with cash.
+Regardless of whether you prefer a Miles card or a Cashback card, paying with a credit card is always going to be better than paying with cash.
 Either way, you pay the same amount.
-With a credit card however, you get some additional benefits.
+With a credit card however, you get some additional benefits, be it miles or cashback.

-For every successful Citibank PremierMiles Card sign up (New Citi Customers Only), you will receive $100 NTUC vouchers.
+For every successful Citibank Card sign up (New Citi Customers Only), you will receive $200 in NTUC, Takashimaya or Grab Voucher from SingSaver.
+For existing customers, you will receive $50 in NTUC Voucher.